zubairahmed2012/Web_Automation_Project/README.md

-This Java web automation project is finished.This project completes the following task.
+This Java web automation project is executed properly.
+This project completes the following task.

 Automation Step:
 1. Sign Up using Google